 It’s raining collaborated art today, as after BMC and Lamborghini, it’s the turn of Audi to come together with design Clemens Weisshaar and Reed Kram, again at Milan, Italy.
-But no, this time it’s not vehicle in question, but a prototype chair made using lightweight manufacturing methods taken from Audi’s new R18 Ultra race car.
-The chair is called as the R18 Ultra Chair and debuts at the 2012 Salone Internazionale del Mobile, Milan.
-People can test the chair that is made using three components including a carbon composite seat, a carbon-rubber backrest and aluminium legs that can be packed and stored inside a box.
-The chair also features a network of sensors that is meant to gather crowd sourced data from visitors, which will be processed using algorithms developed by Weisshaar and Kram to create the most ergonomic final shape for the chair.
+This time, it’s not a vehicle in question, but a prototype chair made using lightweight manufacturing methods taken from Audi’s new R18 Ultra race car.
+The chair is called the R18 Ultra Chair and debuts at the 2012 Salone Internazionale del Mobile, Milan.
+People can test the chair made using three components, including a carbon composite seat, a carbon-rubber backrest, and aluminum legs that can be packed and stored inside a box.
+The chair also features a network of sensors to gather crowd-sourced data from visitors, which will be processed using algorithms developed by Weisshaar and Kram to create the most ergonomic final shape for the chair.

 [R18 Ultrachair via Mashable]